neil-gurnani/mProduct_recruiting_dashboard/README.md

 * (2) **PM Internship Timeline** This website provides a rough timeline for some of the most common APM positions offered at major companies, and links to pages which desrcibe those speicifc APM programs in more depth. : http://internship-timeline.com/product.html

+* (3) **Top 15 APM Programs** This Medium articles goes into some of the top APM programs and why they are worth applying to!: https://medium.com/pminsider/product-management-digest-apm-3c2631683139

 * (3) **Justina Chen** wrote a helpful Medium article about Navigating the APM recruiting process here.
 She talks about her experiences with the recruiting process, covering everything from career fairs to referrals. : https://medium.com/pminsider/navigating-the-entry-level-pm-apm-recruiting-process-957993620ac5

 * (4) **Kyle Lubieniecki** wrote a helpful Medium article on navigating your ENTIRE career path in PM, covering everything from why you want to pursue a career in PM to insight and advice to aspiring product managers. : https://productcoalition.com/navigating-your-career-into-product-management-4a8de0f68c09